The Roar (website): History

 In 2007, Zac Zavos formed the company Conversant Media Pty Ltd, which published The Roar as well as the culture site, Lost At E Minor - a site the brothers had been publishing since 2005.
 In December 2010, Network Ten became a minority investor.

 The business was run from Newcastle, Australia during its formative years of 2008 to 2015, and was an early recipient of the Renew Newcastle office space program.

 In June 2016, The Roar had 156 expert commentators.
-Each month The Roar publishes about 1,000 articles from experts and fans.
+Each month it publishes about 1,000 articles from experts and fans.
 The main sports covered by The Roar are rugby union, rugby league, AFL, cricket, and soccer.
 In 2016, Conversant Media was acquired in full by HT&E for $11.6m, being placed under the aegis of the Australian Radio Network.
 The Roar continued to grow under the new corporate ownership, with Zac Zavos becoming the CEO of Conversant Media.

 During December 2019, The Roar was sold by the Australian Radio Network to a startup called Athletes Voice.
 Athletes Voice expressed a desire to “modernise” the website.

 Athletes Voice and The Roar were acquired by PlayUp Ltd in February 2021.
 PlayUp is a technology provider for online betting services.